Our Current Projects

 IIWGHA’s mission is to create an international voice and structure that links Indigenous peoples with their Indigenous leadership, varying levels of governments, AIDS service organizations, cooperatives, and others in a global collective action to lower the disproportionate impact of HIV and AIDS experienced by Indigenous peoples.

-The Youth and Women’s Leadership Projects operate individually while collaborating on common issues and initiatives across the Programs Team.
+The Women’s Leadership Project operates individually while collaborating on common issues and initiatives across the Programs Team.

-Each project has a designated coordinator who seeks to address key strategic objectives and activities and to provide an opportunity for these two populations to dialogue on issues of importance to them.
-Voices of Women (VOW) and the National Indigenous Youth Council on Sexual Health and HIV/AIDS (NIYCSHA) are advisory committees designed to provide input into CAAN project activities – from activity development to distribution of resources/documents/ and other produced materials.
+Voices of Women (VOW) is an advisory committee designed to provide input into CAAN project activities – from activity development to distribution of resources/documents/ and other produced materials.

 The primary focus of the Promising Practices Project is to address the issues and needs presented to CAAN by participating members (Indigenous people, communities, service providers, IPHA/IPHC’s) through formal dialogue sessions that occur throughout the year.